home-labs/ng-page-browser-project/projects/ng-page-browser/README.md

     ViewChild
 } from  '@angular/core';

-import { PageBrowserComponent } from 'ng-page-browser';
+import { PageBrowserComponent } from '@rplaurindo/ng-page-browser';

 @Component({